OberMarco/OpenSourceSoftwareUML/README.md

-# Project desciption of the course *Open-Source Software for the Working Scientist*
+# Project description of the course *Open-Source Software for the Working Scientist*
 *Author:* Marco Obermeier - Master Student of Applied Science at the [University of Applied Science Ansbach](https://www.hs-ansbach.de/en/home/)
 ## Table of contents
 1. [Introduction](#introduction)